hideki-l/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 - **Security**: Transport protocols can provide security services like encryption for confidentiality, data integrity, and end-point authentication.
 - **UDP and TCP**: The Internet offers two transport layer protocols: UDP and TCP.
 UDP is lightweight and provides unreliable data transfer, while TCP offers reliable data transfer and connection oriented services.
 - **Services Not Provided**: Neither UDP nor TCP provide throughput or timing guarantees, which means the Internet cannot guarantee specific timing or throughput for time sensitive applications.

-> the Internet community has developed an enhancement for TCP, called Transport Layer Security (TLS) [RFC 5246].
-TCP enhanced with TLS not only does everything that traditional TCP does but also provides critical process to process security services, including encryption, data integrity, and end point authentication.

-> In particular, if an application wants to use the services of TLS, it needs to include TLS code (existing, highly optimized libraries and classes) in both the client and server sides of the application.
-TLS has its own socket API that is similar to the traditional TCP socket API.

 ## 2.2 Application Layer Protocol: Web and HTTP